When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What makes Angi different

-Angi does a lot of the standard things that contractor lead websites will do.
+Angi does a lot of the standard things that construction lead websites will do.

 They offer a free listing, with options to upgrade and pay for leads.

 They give out a Super Service Award for their top contractors and home service pros.
-These awards can help to build confidence with new customers, and are often displayed on vans and websites.
+These awards can help to build confidence with new clients, and are often displayed on vans and websites.

 Angi also publishes a magazine, which is sent to members by email monthly and to top-tier members in print every quarter.